All About Pronouns

 Our editors help writers understand this important part of speech

 Are pesky pronouns causing you grief in your English writing?
+Do you want to learn English grammar quickly?
 Relax—our ESL editing and proofreading professionals are here to help explain this troublesome part of speech.

 What is a pronoun?

 Pronouns are used in place of nouns.
 The purpose of pronouns is to avoid repetition and make sentences easier to understand.
 Some of the most common pronouns to remember when learning English as a second language are he, she, it, they, and this.

 There are seven types of pronouns that both English and English as a second language writers must recognize: the personal pronoun, the demonstrative pronoun, the interrogative pronoun, the relative pronoun, the indefinite pronoun, the reflexive pronoun, and the intensive pronoun.

 1. Personal pronouns refer to a specific person or thing.
 Their form changes to indicate a person, number, gender, or case.